SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Discussion, Limitations and Future Work

 \section{Discussion, Limitations and Future Work}

-Generally, 3D Gaussians remain a poor target to extract a level set from, as identifying their exact level set requires expensive iterative evaluations (as performed here).
-Another alternative is to use constant-density ellipsoids \cite{mai2024ever} or constant-density tetrahedral cells \cite{govindarajan2025radfoarm}, for which the exact level set can be computed efficiently; however, these methods are imply longer optimization times.
-Therefore, moving towards fully correct volumetric rendering \cite{talegaonkar2025volumetrically, condor2025dontsplat} may offer a practical compromise.
+Generally, 3D Gaussians remain a poor target to extract a level set from, as identifying their exact level set requires expensive iterative evaluations (as performed in this work).
+Another alternative is to use constant-density ellipsoids \cite{mai2024ever} or constant-density tetrahedral cells \cite{govindarajan2025radfoarm}, for which the exact level set can be computed efficiently; however, these methods imply longer optimization times.
+Therefore, moving towards fully correct volumetric rendering of 3D Gaussians \cite{talegaonkar2025volumetrically, condor2025dontsplat} may offer a practical compromise.

 Another challenging current limitation is the use of low-order spherical harmonics, which do not allow for accurate modeling of complex view-dependent effects.
-Thus, 3DGS resorts to incorrect Gaussian placement to "fake" correct view-dependent appearance with additional geometry, in turn posing a challenge to surface reconstruction methods (\cf Fig. \ifarxivdisabled{\ref{fig:failures_quality_sidebyside} (a)} \ifarxivenabled{\ref{fig:failures}}).
+Thus, 3DGS resorts to incorrect Gaussian placement to "fake" correct view-dependent appearance with additional geometry, in turn posing a challenge to surface reconstruction methods (\cf Fig. \ref{fig:failures}).
 While recent work has already investigated improved approaches for view-dependent appearance \cite{liu2025beta, yang2024spec}, these methods still fall short in extreme scenarios, highlighting the need for a more robust solution.

+Another challenge is primitive density: Current densification methods for 3DGS \cite{kerbl20233dgs, yu2024gof, kheradmand2024mcmc} are image-based; thus, regions which are observed more often are generally reconstructed better, with more primitives.
+However, this also implies that regions not observed as often have lower primitive counts, again posing a challenge to surface reconstruction methods.
+This highlights the need for a more steerable densification procedure for 3DGS.
+For more details, we refer to \ifACM{App.
+B.5}{\appref{app:failure_analysis}}.

-Finally, while we demonstrated improved quality for unbounded surface reconstruction, quality generally degrades compared to state-of-the-art implicit methods \cite{li2023neuralangelo} or recent preprints which explore bounded meshing with MVS-constrains \cite{wang2024GausSurf, chen2024pgsr}.
+Finally, while we demonstrated improved quality for unbounded surface reconstruction, quality generally degrades compared to state-of-the-art implicit methods \cite{li2023neuralangelo} or recent works{preprints} which explore bounded meshing with MVS-constraints \cite{wang2024GausSurf, chen2024pgsr}.
 Future work could further improve the scene representation to bridge the current quality gap.